 All right, now uncross those eyes.
-This formula gives you the rate of return you need in an after-tax account to equal the return you
+This formula gives you the rate of return you need in an after-tax account to equal the return you would get in a tax-deferred account after it, too, had been taxed at some point in the future.
+Let's take an example.

 Let's say I'm in a 28% federal tax bracket, that I get no matching contribution from my employer or have already reached the maximum match, and that I deposit \$100 into my tax-deferred account.
 I expect to earn 10% on that deposit.
-What rate of return do I have to get in an after-tax investment to equal what I'm getting in that plan?
+What rate of return do I have to get in an aftertax investment to equal what I'm getting in that plan?